vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

 -  Instantiation of EasyVVUQ-QCGPJ Executor.

--  Set up of the QCG PJ Manager instance using the Executor's ``create_manager`` method.
+-  Set up of the QCG-PilotJob Manager instance using the Executor's ``create_manager`` method.

--  Definition of tasks for Encoding and Execution steps of EasyVVUQ that will be executed as QCG Pilot Job tasks.
+-  Definition of tasks for Encoding and Execution steps of EasyVVUQ that will be executed as QCG-PilotJob tasks.
 Each definition of task includes the specification of resource requirements that the task consume.

--  Parallel processing of the encodings and executions with QCG Pilot Job using a predefined scheme of submission (``SubmitOrder``).
+-  Parallel processing of the encodings and executions with QCG-PilotJob using a predefined scheme of submission (``SubmitOrder``).

--  Termination of QCG PJ Manager using the Executor's ``terminate_manager`` method.
+-  Termination of QCG-PilotJob Manager using the Executor's ``terminate_manager`` method.

 -  The collation and analysis made in a typical way, unperturbed from